 Roofing including roof space

 Repair category 2

-Notes The original roof tiles are affected by weathering and unevenness with some evidence of moss build up.
-There is deterioration to the mortar along the roof edges.
-Condensation was noted in the roof space resulting in the staining and sagging to the sarking.
+Notes The original roof tiles are affected by weathering, unevenness and moss build up.
+There is some deterioration to the mortar along the roof edge and ridge.
+Evidence of water ingress was observed in the roof space in the form of staining to the timbers.
+There was some sagging to the fibreboard sarking.
+Some roofs of a similar age in the area have been re-clad.

 Rainwater fittings

 Repair category 1

 Notes No significant visible defects.

-It should be appreciated it was not raining at the time of inspection and we are
+It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.

-Rainwater fittings

-Repair category 1

-Notes therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.